- Find a Trail

 The railroad saw its last train in 1990 under the ownership of the Consolidated Rail Corporation.
 By 1994 the tracks had been removed and the right-of-way had been acquired by the Headwaters Charitable Trust in anticipation of a rails-to-trails project.
 Since then the SSRTA formed and has worked to create this fully functional rail-trail.

 The Snow Shoe Trail preserves the 1,277-foot Peale Tunnel, completed in October 1883.
 If you plan to pass through the tunnel, bring a light to get a better look at the cut-stone entrances and mix of brick and natural surface on the interior.
-Its viaduct offers an excellent view of Moshannon Creek; though at 770 feet long and 110 feet above the creek, the bridge may be unnerving for those with a fear of heights.
+Note that another of the trail's structures, the viaduct bridge over Moshannon Creek is permanently closed to users.

 While all types of users are welcome on the trail, motorized users must get a permit from SSRTA.
 Local ATV membership is highly recommended.
 Obey all of the posted signs and be courteous to other trail users.
 Note that there are 12 gates with bollards along the trail; motorized vehicles must be less than 61 inches wide to pass through these bollards.